Issues With Multi State Payroll Tax Withholding: An Employer’s Guide

-Each state dictates your rates for withholdings.
-When it comes to income tax, the rates are based either on a tax table or a flat percentage.
+Once you know which state you’ll need to withhold payroll taxes for employees working out of state, that location will dictate your rate.
+When it comes to income tax, the rates are either based on a tax table or flat percentage.
 While most states use tables to determine withholding amounts based on an employee’s annualized income and their exemptions, some places, like Pennsylvania, tax everyone at a specific percentage.

-We’ve covered withholding for state income tax but as we mentioned at the beginning, there may be other taxes you need to withhold based on the state.
+Now that we’ve covered withholding for state income tax, as we mentioned at the beginning, there may be other taxes you need to withhold based on the state.

 Unemployment is generally an employer-only tax.
 But as we explained before, in Alaska, New Jersey, and Pennsylvania, employees will also be assessed a tax.
 In these states, you’ll need to withhold the state unemployment tax and remit it to the state.